AdobeDocs/analytics-2.0-apis/reporting-multiple-breakdowns.md

 }
 ```

+### Top level response

-Running the report request results in a response like the following:
+Running the report request results in the following response:

 ```json={line-numbers="yes"}
 {